draekko/woocommerce-mailchimp-casl/readme.txt

 Automatically subscribe customers to a designated MailChimp list upon order creation or order completion.
-This can be done quietly or based on the user's consent with several opt-in settings that support canadian and international opt-in laws.
+This can be done quietly or based on the user's consent with several opt-in settings that support Canadian and international opt-in laws.

 ### Features ###